Focal and Global Knowledge Distillation for Detectors: Introduction

 In order to explore the difference between the features of students and teachers, we do the visualization of the spatial and channel attention.
 As the \cref{figure:heat map} shows, the difference between student's attention and teacher's attention in the foreground is quite significant, while that in the background is relatively small.
 This may lead to different difficulties in learning the foreground and background.
 In this paper, we further explore the influence of the foreground and background in knowledge distillation on object detection.
 We design experiments by decoupling the foreground and background in the distillation.
 Surprisingly, as shown in \cref{table:fbg ablation}, the performance of distillation on the foreground and background together is the worst, even worse than only using foreground or background.
 This phenomenon suggests that the uneven differences in the feature map can negatively affect distillation.
 Besides, as shown in \cref{figure:heat map}, the attention between each channel is also very different.
 Thinking one step deeper, not only are there negative influences between the foreground and the background, but also between the pixels and the channels.
 Therefore, we propose focal distillation.
 While separating the foreground and background, focal distillation also calculates the attention of different pixels and channels in teacher's feature, allowing the student to focus on teacher's crucial pixels and channels.

 However, just focusing on key information is not enough.
-It is well known that global context also plays a significant role in object detection.
-A lot of relation modules have been successfully applied into object detection, such as non-local\cite{wang2018non}, GcBlock\cite{cao2019gcnet}, relation network\cite{hu2018relation}, which have greatly improved the performance of detectors.
+It is well known that global context also plays an important role in detection.
+A lot of relation modules have been successfully applied into detection, such as non-local\cite{wang2018non}, GcBlock\cite{cao2019gcnet}, relation network\cite{hu2018relation}, which have greatly improved the performance of detectors.
 In order to compensate for the missing global information in focal distillation, we further propose global distillation.
-In the global distillation, we utilize GcBlock to extract the relation between different pixels of student and teacher and then distill them from teachers to students.
+In global distillation, we utilize GcBlock to extract the relation between different pixels and then distill them from teachers to students.

 As we analyzed above, we propose \textbf{F}ocal and \textbf{G}lobal \textbf{D}istillation (FGD), combining focal distillation and global distillation, as shown in \cref{figure:structure}.
 All loss functions are only calculated on features, so that FGD can be used directly on various detectors, including two-stage models, anchor-based one-stage models and anchor-free one-stage models.
 Without bells and whistles, we achieve state-of-the-art performances in object detection with FGD.
 In a nutshell, the contributions of this paper are: